alexitx/eternal-radio-player/README.md

     python -m pip install --upgrade setuptools wheel
     ```

-4. Install:
+4. Install

-    Note: Eternal Radio Player has command-line interface by default.
+    Note: Eternal Radio Player is installed with command-line interface by default.
     You can optionally install the GUI dependencies.

     For GUI installation: